Complementary COVID test kits

 Instructors are responsible to ensure that they are symptom free for the past 14 days and able to provide instruction.
-If present with any symptoms they are to contact the Rescue Canada office, self-isolate and will be removed from any courses for a period of 14 days.

 Local instructors will be used for courses when able to minimize any travel and potential cross community contamination and transmission.

 Courses will follow Provincial Health Regulations when possible based on risk and environment.